 Hello Falk!
-In the current situation due to the Corona/Covid-19 Pandemie weltweite Lieferketten abbrechen, it seems a bit cynical to launch a solution for supply chain monitoring.
+In the current situation due to the Corona / Covid-19 pandemic cancel global supply chains, it seems a bit cynical to launch a solution for supply chain monitoring.
 Was this planned from the outset?

 No, we couldn’t have known that the situation would get this bad.
 I certainly couldn’t have foreseen anything that has happened.
 Regardless of the current crisis, however, companies are constantly confronting the challenge of not being able to fulfill delivery obligations.
 Sometimes a traffic jam on the highway or a longer-lasting machine breakdown is enough to create a problem.
 However, the current situation indicates just how important it is to always keep an eye on the supply chain.
 The view of the supply chain is always a view to the future.

-What’s behind the new Connected Chain Manager (CCM) and what are its greatest benefits?
+What’s behind the new wayCloud Platform (former Connected Chain Manager) and what are its greatest benefits?

 Our solution creates transparency in the supply chain.
 With the CCM, we bring together previously scattered information from all partners on a single platform in order to be able to assess supply situations for the next few weeks, for example.
 Here, we speak of the connected supply chain.